anjibabuIITK/RECYCLEBIN_for_Linux/README.md

     rbin -s/--SetAutoclean  ---> Options: on , off, Period_of_days to clean the bin
-    rbin -h/--help          ---> Prints the information about rbin. rbin -f/--force         ---> Removes the given files permenantly. rbin -l/--list          ---> Lists the files in recycle-bin along with their Age from the time of delition.
+    rbin -h/--help          ---> Prints the information about rbin. rbin -f/--force         ---> Removes the given files permenantly. rbin -v/--version       ---> Prints the current version of the program. rbin -l/--list          ---> Lists the files in recycle-bin along with their Age from the time of delition.

  **Directories:**

-    /home/user/recyclebin          ---> Place to store the deleted files /home/user/recyclebin/.cache   ---> Contains the information about deleted files (date of deletion & original location) **Examples:**
+    /home/user/recyclebin          ---> Place to store the deleted files /home/user/recyclebin/.log     ---> Writes output of Auto cleaning feature /home/user/recyclebin/.cache   ---> Contains the information about deleted files (date of deletion & original location) **Examples:**